In this guide · 14 sections

-Calgary's urban landscape is generally welcoming, but the pulse of its LGBTQ+ scene, and consequently many of its most inclusive hotels, tends to be concentrated in and around the downtown core.
-This central area offers excellent accessibility to public transportation, a diverse array of dining options, and a lively nightlife.
-The Beltline neighborhood, immediately south of downtown, is particularly known for its vibrant atmosphere, trendy eateries, and proximity to many of the city's popular gay-friendly bars and clubs.
-Staying in these areas puts you right in the heart of the action, making it easy to explore Calgary's inclusive offerings.
+Calgary is mostly welcoming, but its LGBTQ+ scene, and many of its most inclusive hotels, are downtown and around it.
+This central area has good public transport, lots of restaurants, and nightlife.
+The Beltline, just south of downtown, is especially known for its lively feel, trendy places to eat, and closeness to many of the city's popular gay-friendly bars and clubs.
+Staying here puts you right in the action.

 Our Top Picks for Gay-Friendly Stays in Calgary